Golden Dragon Museum Bendigo

 “The Golden Dragon”

-The Dai Gum San Precinct
+Dai Gum San Precinct

-The Bendigo Dragon Museum is part of the Dai Gum San Precinct, which also includes the Joss House Temple, the Yi Yuan Gardens, and the Golden Dragon Museum Gardens.
-The Dai Gum San Precinct is a beautiful and tranquil space that offers visitors a glimpse into Chinese culture and traditions.
+Golden Dragon Museum is part of the Dai Gum San Precinct, which also includes the Guan Yin Temple and the Yi Yuan Gardens.
+With its various elements, Dai Gum San Precinct is a beautiful and at certain times of the year very lively space that offers visitors a glimpse into Chinese culture and traditions.

-Events and Activities at the Golden Dragon Museum
+Events and Activities

 Bendigo Easter Festival